NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 ## Getting up and running

-In this chapter you're going to start with the basics, including installing the NativeScript CLI, starting a new project, and getting your first app up and running.
+In this chapter you're going to start with the basics, including installing the NativeScript command-line interface, starting a new project, and getting your first app up and running.

 ### Install NativeScript and configure your environment